Hannune-tech/local-LLM-server-setup/README.md

 1. A server with a Linux operating system (Ubuntu 22.04 recommended)
 2. Internet connection
 3. Properly configured router for network access
+4. Basic knowledge of Linux command line and Docker

 ## Features

-- Automated server setup scripts
+- Server setup scripts
 - Docker configuration for containerized applications
 - GPU support for NVIDIA and AMD graphics cards
-- Deploy local LLM server with open source LLMs
+- Deploy a local LLM server with open source LLMs
 - Vector database setup for efficient data storage and retrieval

 ## Directory Structure